-That made perfect sense!
-Fear will always be there, and that might be a good thing as it forces us to prepare well by doing the due diligence.
+It made perfect sense!
+Fear will always be there, which might be a good thing as it forces us to prepare well by doing due diligence.

 Conviction is an essential part of courage.
 I can bring courage because my conviction about the matter is stronger than fear.
 Twenty-two years ago, when I first came to the US for my grad school, it was the very first time for me to be in a foreign country; it was not easy at all.
 I did it because I had a strong conviction to explore that I wouldn’t have got otherwise.
 Within a short period, I had to visit New York City for my internship, which was equally daunting.
 Well-meaning friends warned me about many things, including not interacting with strangers.
 One day, I was on the ferry going to Staten Island when a young African American vendor was trying to get my attention.
 I hesitated to respond as I was advised against it.
 But then I decided to look at her.
 She said, “Ma’am, your wallet might fall off from your bag”- Oh my goodness, she saved me from a huge disaster that day.
 Not only that, but she also taught me something for life; it was about trust.
 On that trip, courage supported by trust – in self and the universe made it possible for an inexperienced international student like me.

 Now 22 years later, I can say courage teamed with conviction and trust can do wonders.